GAReddy7/demo-repo/README.md

 This is a readme file
 Hi, adding through vi edit option.
-Hi, adding for merge beanch check.
+Hi, adding for merge branch check.